 In cases where a single MTCI-SC member may represent multiple interest categories, the primary interest category should be selected.
 For example, a multinational parent company with divisions or subsidiaries in multiple interest categories can select its own primary interest category as the parent.
 If only one division is a member, or the divisions are each members, each should indicate their own primary interest category.

-A trade association, professional society, etc. may indicate an interest category based on its membership or on its own interest.
-For example, a trade association dedicated to Equipment Suppliers can select “Equipment Supplier,” but a professional association for engineering services can select “Other.”

 3 MEETINGS